The Archers: COVID-19 pandemic

 Topical subjects have been added to the script, but this was not possible during the COVID-19 pandemic.
 Actors were initially recorded in their homes and included references to the pandemic from some of the characters sharing their private thoughts with the listener.
-From 4 May 2020 to 14 August 2021, the broadcast was reduced to four episodes (Monday - Thursday).
-Sunday episodes resumed on 15 August 2021.

-Due to the COVID-19 pandemic restrictions, weekly programming reduced to four episodes, omitting episodes on Sunday and Friday.
+From 4 May 2020 to 14 August 2021, because of COVID-19 pandemic restrictions, weekly programming was reduced to four episodes, omitting the episodes on Sunday and Friday.
 The Sunday omnibus was correspondingly reduced in length.
-After continuing with pre-recorded episodes and repeating some classic episodes, new episodes started that had been recorded remotely, to a mixed reception.
+After the broadcast of some pre-recorded episodes and the repeat of some classic episodes, new episodes were aired that had been recorded remotely, to a mixed reception.
 On 15 August 2021, the Sunday evening episode resumed regular broadcast, as did the Friday evening episode on 3 June 2022.

-Broadcasting in other countries

-The Archers has been broadcast in countries outside the UK, in particular in New Zealand from inception until September 1982, when Radio New Zealand decided not to continue purchasing episodes.
-Arrangements were made for a special episode without the usual closing cliffhanger.
+'Final' episodes

+On two occasions, special 'final' episodes of The Archers have been produced for the benefit of broadcasters outside the UK who had been running the series but were no longer willing or able to continue.
+The first was in 1969, for stations in Canada, Kenya and Hong Kong.
+The second occasion was in 1982, when rising costs meant Radio New Zealand could no longer afford to continue running the series, and a concluding episode was written and produced for them to end The Archers with in September that year.

 Themes

-The programme has tackled many serious, contemporary social issues: rural drug addiction; rape, including rape in marriage; inter-racial relationships; direct action against genetically modified crops and badger culling; family break-ups; and civil partnerships, and a family being threatened by a gang of farm thieves.
-There has been criticism from conservative commentators, such as Peter Hitchens in 1999 that the series has become a vehicle for liberal and left-wing values and agendas, with characters behaving out of character to achieve those goals.
+The programme has tackled many serious, contemporary social issues: rural drug addiction; rape, including rape in marriage; inter-racial relationships; direct action against genetically modified crops and badger culling; family break-ups; civil partnerships; and a family being threatened by a gang of farm thieves.
+There has been criticism from conservative commentators, such as Peter Hitchens in 1999, that the series has become a vehicle for liberal and left-wing values and agendas, with characters behaving out of character to achieve those goals.
 However, one of the show's charms is to make much out of everyday, small concerns, such as the possible closure of the village shop, the loss and rediscovery of a pair of spectacles, competitive marmalade-making, or nonsense such as a 'spile troshing' competition, rather than the large-scale and improbable events that form the plots of many soap operas.
-Godfrey Baseley was quoted in The Independent as objecting to the homosexuality in the programme, saying "It is disgusting ...
+Godfrey Baseley was quoted in The Independent as objecting to the homosexuality in the programme, saying, "It is disgusting ...
 It is distasteful because being gay is such a minority interest.
 Country folk don't do that kind of thing.
 They have sex the proper way."

 According to some of the actors, and confirmed in the writings of Godfrey Baseley, in its early days the show was used as a conduit for educational announcements from the Ministry of Agriculture, one actor reading an announcement almost verbatim to another.
 Direct involvement of the government ended in 1972.
-The show has reacted within a day to agricultural emergencies such as outbreaks of foot and mouth disease which affect farmers nationwide when livestock movements are restricted.
+The show has reacted within a day to agricultural emergencies, such as outbreaks of foot and mouth disease which affect farmers nationwide if livestock movements are restricted.